 Always clean parts before placement into the chamber

-Before we place the parts inside the coating chamber, we must remove the bulk of the surface contaminants, both organic and inorganic.
+Before we place the parts inside the coating chamber of our PVD coating equipment, we must remove the bulk of the surface contaminants, both organic and inorganic.
 At Vapor Technologies, Inc., we use both solvent-based and aqueous systems, including ultrasonic cleaning to remove those contaminants.
 The best cleaning chemistry depends on the materials’ intrinsic susceptibilities and the contaminants themselves.
 We partner with cleaning system providers and cleaning chemical manufacturers to develop the optimal cleaning solution for a given customer application.
 Although ultrasonic cleaning has been used successfully to remove particles from the surface, depending on the size and adherence of these particles, other non-liquid-based techniques may be considered.
 If the parts to be coated by PVD or PE-CVD have hard-to-reach surfaces, the removal of any liquid residue, including water, is very critical, so heat or vacuum drying is usually required.

 In-situ cleaning: the final step to clean parts

 There will always be residues on parts to be coated.
 At Vapor Technologies, we have looked at in-situ processes (such as glow discharge ion etching) to remove the last layer of contaminants immediately before coating.
-We also have added steps in the process to activate the surface in such a way that it is ready to receive these new coating molecules.
+We also have added steps in the vacuum coating process to activate the surface in such a way that it is ready to receive these new coating molecules.

 Understanding just how clean is ‘clean’ is also very important.
 There are methods, such as Water Contact Angle (WCA) measurement, that allow the detection of contaminants of surface, especially those that cannot be observed even under a high-magnification microscope.
 Thin-film adhesion testing becomes an important final tool in the overall process of quality control, as it is a strong indicator of a clean process.